 Causes of choledocholithiasis

-The choledocholithiasis is a pathology caused by the presence of gallstones inside the bile ducts and the formation of these vary in cause and type:
+Choledocholithiasis is a pathology caused by the presence of gallstones inside the bile ducts, and the formation of these varies in cause and type:

-- Gallstones: These stones are brown stones that form inside the bile ducts, usually in the common bile duct.
+- Gallstones: These brownstones form inside the bile ducts, usually in the common bile duct.

-- Cholesterol gallstones: These stones are yellowish-green and are formed inside the gallbladder and are caused by high levels of cholesterol bile, bilirubin or not enough bile salts.
-Another cause is because the gallbladder does not empty completely or does not empty as often.
+- Cholesterol gallstones: These stones are yellowish-green and are formed inside the gallbladder and are caused by high levels of cholesterol bile, bilirubin, or not enough bile salts.
+Another cause is that the gallbladder does not empty or does not open as often.

-- Mixed bile stones : These are gallstones resulting from a combination of two or more substances, which include calcium, phosphate, protein and cystine.
+- Mixed bile stones: These are gallstones resulting from two or more substances, including calcium, phosphate, protein, and cystine.

 Gallstones are divided into residual and recurrent:

-- Residual gallstones: It is possible that residual stones may remain after surgical intervention for the removal of the gallbladder ( cholecystectomy ).
+- Residual gallstones: Residual stones may remain after surgical intervention to remove the gallbladder ( cholecystectomy ).
 Usually, they appear after three years after having undergone the procedure.

-- Recurrent gallstones: Recurrent gallstones are those that continue to develop within the bile ducts even after the gallbladder has been removed.
+- Recurrent gallstones: Recurrent gallstones continue to develop within the bile ducts even after the gallbladder has been removed.